 (Offered as HIST 492 [ME] and ALSC 459 [WA].)
 This seminar explores contemporary Iran from a historical and interdisciplinary perspective.
 The aim of the course is both to provide an overall understanding of the history of Iran, as well as those key elements of religion, literature, legend, and politics that together shape Iran's understanding of itself.
 We will utilize a wide variety of sources, including Islamic and local histories, Persian literature, architecture, painting and ceramics, film, political treatises, Shiite theological writing, foreign travel accounts, and U.S. state department documents, in addition to secondary sources.
 Two class meetings per week.

 Recommended requisite: a survey course on the modern Middle East.
 Admission with consent of the instructor.
 Limited to 15 students.
 Not open to first-year students.
 Omitted 2016-17.
-Professor Ringer.2019-20: Offered in Spring 2020
+Professor Ringer.2020-21: Not offered

 (Offered as HIST 477 [AS] and ASLC 462 [J].)
 The varied names given to the fifteen years of war conducted by Japan--the Pacific War, the Great East Asian War, the Fifteen-Year War, World War II, and the Asian-Pacific War--reflect the conflicting perspectives from which that war is studied and remembered.
 How has the experience of a fifteen-year war during the 1930s and 1940s shaped memory and history in Japan, East Asia, and the United States?
 This seminar begins with this broad question and pursues related questions: How are the memory and history of war intertwined in both national and international politics?
 What forms of memory have been included and excluded from dominant historical narratives and commemorative devices?
 How does critical historiography intersect with the politics and passions of memory?
 We will use oral histories, primary documents, film, and scholarship to guide our thoughts and discussions.
 We will begin with a brief history of Japan’s Fifteen-Year War and move on to prominent debates concerning the history and memory of that war.
 Short response papers and a research paper will be required.
 One class meeting per week.